freealise/freealise/ar/README.md

 use for image dithering / notation / tabs with vowel letters (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)

 object removal: grabcut on posterized depth map with previous laplacian border and mask init (no rect)
+or positive / negative extremums and watershed for overall segmentation

 //foil is covered by food-grade wax from cheese; make wet paper models with texture embossed with foil and painted in CMYK